ikenna/scalafutures/docs/4_Callbacks_on_futures.md

-#Introduction to Scala Futures and Promises
+#Introduction to Scala Futures and Promises (4)
-(Part 4)

-## Specifying Callbacks on Futures?
+## Specifying Callbacks on Futures

 A future can either

-1. execute without any problems .
-In this case the Future completes with a Success
+1. execute successfully.
+In this case the Future completes with a result of type `scala.util.Success` (which is a subtype of `scala.util.Try`)

 or

 2. throw an exception.
-In this case the Future completes with a Failure
+In this case the Future completes with a result of type `scala.util.Failure` (also a subtype of `scala.util.Try`)

 There are 3 callbacks you can specify on Futures and Promises

-1. OnSuccess : what should happen if Future completes successfully
+1. `onSuccess` : what should happen if Future completes successfully

-2. OnFailure : what should happen if Future completes with a Failure
+2. `onFailure` : what should happen if Future completes with a Failure

-3. OnComplete : the success and failure behaviours (a combination of the above 2)
+3. `onComplete` : the success and failure behaviours (a combination of the above 2)

 ```